HUDSON RIVER-BLACK RIVER REGULATING DISTRICT

 News & Bulletins

-Please take notice that the Board of the Hudson River-Black River Regulating District will conduct its regular meeting for the transaction of such business as shall come before the said Board at the Mayfield Municipal Complex, 28 North School Street, Mayfield, New York 12117 on Tuesday, July 8, 2014 at 10 am.
+Please take notice that the Board of the Hudson River-Black River Regulating District will conduct two (2) meetings for the transaction of such business as shall come before the said Board at the Lowville Town Offices, 5533 Bostwick Street, Lowville, NY 13367 on September 9, 2014 at 10:00 am.
+The Governance Committee Meeting will convene first, followed by the Regular meeting.
 A video recording of the Meeting shall be accessible from the District’s website (www.hrbrrd.com) not later than two business days after the close of the meeting.

 April 18, 2014

 Great Sacandaga Lake and Indian Lake Reservoir Reduce Peak Hudson River Flow by 47%